groovybits/consciousChat/README.md

 - Python framework for llama.cpp from https://github.com/abetlen/llama-cpp-python
 - Install the required packages from `requirements.txt` with pip:
 - Uroman Perl program https://github.com/isi-nlp/uroman.git (if wanting multi-lingual speaking in more than English)
+    - Set the path to uroman.pl, where you cloned it to: "export UROMAN=`pwd`/uroman/bin".
+    - Use the "-ro True" option to romanize the TTS speaking text.

 ```bash
 pip install -r requirements.txt